amitrani6/nyc_asking_rent_regression/Readme.md

 ![NYC Rent Distribution](/images-for-readme/rent-distribution.png)

-There is a high degree of kurtosis and the distribution is skewed heavily to the left.
-This is due in part to approximately 21 outliers with asking rents above $10,000.
+There is a high degree of kurtosis (Leptokurtic - thin and tall distribution) and the distribution is skewed heavily to the left.
+This is due in part to approximately 121 outliers with asking rents above $10,000.

-I continue my analysis by viewing a scatterplot of asking rents to various other variables to see the correlation.
+I continue my analysis by viewing scatterplots of various variables to asking rents to see the correlations.
 It is not possible to view the standard matrix as my dataframe contains 153 columns.

 Bedrooms and median income appeared to have a higher correlation to asking rents than the location of the nearest subway station.